lantz/mininet/README.md

 Fork of Mininet 2.3.0d1

-*This is a heavily refactored version of Mininet that also supports FreeBSD and OpenBSD, and is aimed to make it easier to add support for non-Linux systems.
+This is a heavily refactored version of Mininet that also supports FreeBSD and OpenBSD, and attempts to make it easier to add support for non-Linux systems.
 As such, the native install instructions are slightly different.
-This is also a heavy work-in-progress so things may be broken or unsupported.*
+This is also a heavy work-in-progress so things may be broken or unsupported.

 ### What is Mininet?